can87683/MetaTrader5-Connector/README.md

 Each venv of python verions may have different requirements.
 So just install the misisng wheels one-by-one

+# Compiling
+If you must run as binary:
+Ask any free LLM to help compile (very easily) in to binary in your OS setup.
+Everyone has different configurations.
+Providing binaries for Windows alone can be tedious.
+For Wine compiling, it is straightforward.

 # Debug/coding assistants
 DeepSeek, ChatGPT, Perplexity, Gemini, Claude